wletsou/bioinformatics/_pages/week2.md

 showfile.gds(closeall=TRUE)
 ```

-### Principal components analysis ###

-With this gds object, run PCA as in [Week 1](https://wletsou.github.io/bioinformatics/assignments/week1) to make sure your sampled individuals cluster into three distinct genotype groups.
-Make plots of the first three PCs.

 ### Kinship analysis ###

-The kinship analysis program [KING](https://academic.oup.com/bioinformatics/article/26/22/2867/228512?login=false) is used to estimate whether any individuals are related to each other.
-Cryptic relatedness can bias the results of association studies, so we should correct for it.
-KING works by comparing the alleles of each SNP for a pair of individuals.
-Before we get into computing the genetic relationship coefficient, we first need to reduce our SNP set to a list of approximately independent alleles.
-This first step is known as *LD-pruning*.
+The kinship analysis program [KING](https://academic.oup.com/bioinformatics/article/26/22/2867/228512?login=false) is used to estimate whether any individuals are related to each other.&nbsp;  Cryptic relatedness can bias the results of association studies, so we should correct for it.
+KING works by comparing the alleles of each SNP for a pair of individuals.&nbsp;  Before we get into computing the genetic relationship coefficient, we first need to reduce our SNP set to a list of approximately independent alleles.&nbsp;  This first step is known as *LD-pruning*.

 #### LD-pruning ####